 Major rehabilitation/conversion If an emergency shelter's rehabilitation costs exceed 75 percent of the value of the building before rehabilitation, the jurisdiction will maintain the building as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individual or family after the completed rehabilitation.
-If the cost to convert a building into an emergency shelter exceeds 75 percent of the value of the building after conversion, the Sub-recipient will maintain the building as a shelter for homeless individuals and families for a minimum of 10 years after the date the building as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individuals and families for a minimum of 3 years after the date the building is first occupied by a homeless individual or family after the completed renovation.
+If the cost to convert a building into an emergency shelter exceeds 75 percent of the value of the building after conversion, the Subrecipient will maintain the building as a shelter for homeless individuals and families for a minimum of 10 years after the date the building is first occupied by a homeless individual or family after the completed conversion.
+In all other cases where ESG funds are used for renovation, the Sub-recipient will maintain the building as a shelter for homeless individuals and families for a minimum of 3 years after the date the building is first occupied by a homeless individual or family after the completed renovation.